ConsumerDataStandardsAustralia/standards/slate/source/includes/cx_standards/notifications.md

 | **Joint account notifications:**<br/>Further information | In relation to the joint account alert standards in this section, data holders **MAY** provide further information about any services or processes in place for supporting vulnerable consumers or reporting risks of physical, psychological, or financial harm or abuse to the data holder. |

 ### Alternative Notification Schedules for Joint Accounts

+Rule 4A.14(3) requires data holders to (a) provide for alternative notification schedules (including reducing the frequency of notifications or not receiving notifications) and (b) give each joint account holder a means of selecting such an alternative, and of changing an election.
+Alternative settings under 4A.14(3) only apply to the following notifications in 4A.14(1):

+1. The requester has given, amended, or withdrawn an authorisation
+2. Expiration of an authorisation
+3. A relevant account holder hasn't given approval within the relevant time frame
+4. A relevant account holder has withdrawn an approval

+The standards in this section provide a non-exhaustive list of options that data holders may implement to support their compliance with these rules.
+The specific implementation of an alternative notification schedule and offering, which may or may not include options listed here, are at the data holder's discretion.
+It is the data holder's responsibility to ensure it is meeting its obligations under the CDR Rules.
+Compliance with the CDR Rules on alternative notification schedules would require, at a minimum, implementation of a combination of options (being a combination of options listed below, other measures, or both).

 |Area|CX Standard|
 |-------------------|------------------------------|